neeraj11789/mqtt-interface/README.md

 - [ ] use LWT for knowing the latest connection status for client
 - [ ] use persistent and clean session for different use-cases
 - [ ] swagger integration
+- [ ] move token generation part to the user-service